qqqky/Java_study_classes/README.md

 \*Additionally, There are a lot of self-notes and a lot of undeleted 'printlns'.
 I decided to keep them, maybe someone who just starts with Java will find them helpful.
 Some classes may still have theory notes left.

-I also tried to include a full description of the exercise where due.
+I also tried to include a full description of the exercises where due.
 Almost all of the tasks are from book "Java Software Solutions: Foundations of Program Design".
 There are a few places where authors' provided examples were implemented in order to solve a particular exercise.
 If so, credits are in the comments.